AzmatIshaq/Beginning-A-Build/README.md

 ## Part 3

 I want to apply design concepts and utilize any useful tool at my disposal.
-Currently, that means computers and materials such as fabrics, plastics, metal, wood.
-I would like to use more tools and materials as I progress in my competence as a builder.
+Currently, that means using computers and materials such as fabrics, plastics, metal, wood.
+However, I would like to use more tools and materials as I progress in my competence as a builder.

-Furthermore, in addition to the conceptual design, I want to be physically involved in building the projects.
+Therefore, in addition to the conceptual design, I want to be physically involved in building the projects.

-Currently, I work by creating software in text editors and illustrations in art programs.
+Nevertheless, currently I work by creating software in text editors and illustrations in art programs.

 When a project is complete, I may communicate the work in a class, on a forum, in an art gallery, in a business plan, to a friend, etc.